ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 The `nonce` and `extensions` fields of each ReportShare match that in the Report uploaded by the client.
-The `encrypted_input_share` field is the `HpkeCiphertext` whose index in `Report.encrypted_input_shares` is equal to the index of the aggregator in the task's `aggregator_endpoints`.
+The `encrypted_input_share` field is the `HpkeCiphertext` whose index in `Report.encrypted_input_shares` is equal to the index of the aggregator in the task's `aggregator_endpoints` to which the AggregateInitReq is being sent.
 The `agg_param` field is an opaque, VDAF-specific aggregation parameter.
 The `helper_state` parameter contains the helper's state.
 This is an optional parameter of an aggregate request that the helper can use to carry state across requests and across aggregate flows.

 Let `[aggregator]` denote the helper's API endpoint.
 The leader sends a POST request to `[aggregator]/aggregate` with its AggregateInitReq message as